By now, the fastest-growing companies know that gender and racial representation are crucial to succeed in today's globally competitive world.

 Hiring for culture fit only asks things like: Are you like me?
 Can I get along with you?
 Can we socialize together?
 Do I understand you?
 Do you understand me?

-While it's important to know if you'll be able to work with someone on a day-to-day basis, these criteria should carry only so much weight.
+While it's important to know if you'll be able to work with someone daily, these criteria should carry only so much weight.

 Through the hiring process, you should define your culture by company values and match the candidates who share those values.

-- Myth: There are not enough women and people of color that qualify for open executive and board seats.
+- Myth: Not enough women and people of color qualify for open executive and board seats.

 This is simply not true.
 There are plenty of qualified women capable of moving up the ladder.